robdmc/switchenv/README.md

 # `switchenv`: An environment manger for bash
 In my analysis work, I will frequently put authentification credentials into environment variables.
-This allows me to check my analysis code into github without divulging any secrets.
+This allows me to check my code into github without divulging any secrets.
 So, for example, I might have code in a Jupyter notebook that looks something like
 ```python
 import os
 from my_module import get_database_connection